Package 'treats'

 The following transition rate matrices are currently implemented:

-• "symmetric" where transitions between states are all different but not directional (e.g. the change of state 1 to 2 is equal to 2 to 1).
+• "symmetric" ("SYM") where transitions between states are all different but not directional (e.g. the change of state 1 to 2 is equal to 2 to 1).
 If self = TRUE, the non transitions (e.g. from state 1 to 1) are equal.

 If rates is a function that generates negative values or a negative value, the output transition matrix always returns absolute values.